oshaughnessy/sierramountainll/_pages/softball/index.md

 - Parent or coach may serve as umpire
 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
+- Optional 4th outfielder may be provided to create a 10th defensive player
 - No bunting
-- Stealing allowed, with lead-off at release of pitched ball
+- Stealing allowed, with lead-off at release of pitched ball (CHECK)
-- Only 1 extra base on an overthrow
+- Only 1 extra base on an overthrow (CHECK)
 - 5 run limit per team per inning
+- Infield fly rule will not be applied

 #### Minors AA Pitching

-- 5 balls per batter
-- 3 strikes per batter
-- 8 pitches max per hitter
+- After 4 balls, defensive coach will pitch remaining strikes;
+  all coach-pitched throws are strikes
+- Batter hit by pitch once results in ball; batter hit by pitch twice in same at-bat results in award of 1st base
 - Half-inning ends when all players have played through the lineup, defense causes 3 fielded outs, or 5 runs are scored